averykhoo/recipes/recipes/leek-and-potato-soup.md

 5. squish potatoes through a ricer back into the pot. add the blended mixture and another cup of stock
 6. bring to a simmer. add last cup of stock to thin it to desired consistency.
 7. add salt and pepper to taste.
-8. optionally drizzle in some wine. finish with butter.
+8. drizzle in some wine. finish with butter.
 9. serve with a drizzle of cream and a garnish of chopped chive or dill.

 Notes: